High-Level Expert Group on Steel

 In June 2013, the Commission adopted a Steel Action Plan which made key recommendations to EU countries to help address issues in the sector.
-To follow up on the implementation of the Steel Action Plan, the first meeting of the newly created European Commission High Level expert Group on Steel (HLG) will be held on 4 December 2013 in Brussels.
+To follow up on the implementation of the Steel Action Plan, the first meeting of the newly created European Commission High Level Expert Group on Steel (HLG) was held on 4 December 2013 in Brussels.

-The High‑Level Roundtable was set up in July 2012 by Vice‑President and Commissioner for Industry and Entrepreneurship, Antonio Tajani, in cooperation with the Commissioner for Employment and Social Affairs, László Andor.
+In July 2012 a High-Level Roundtable was set up by Vice‑President and Commissioner for Industry and Entrepreneurship, Antonio Tajani, in cooperation with the Commissioner for Employment and Social Affairs, László Andor.

-The Roundtables serve as a platform for dialogue between the Commissioners, industry chief executives and trade unions.
-They seek to identify the main factors affecting competitiveness of the EU steel industry and to develop concrete recommendations for the Commission and national governments in order to keep the industry competitive in the long term.
+The Roundtables served as a platform for dialogue between the Commissioners, industry chief executives and trade unions.
+They sought to identify the main factors affecting competitiveness of the EU steel industry and developed concrete recommendations for the Commission and national governments in order to keep the industry competitive in the long term.

-The HLR itself gives the process political visibility and authority, while a “Sherpa” group prepares input for the HLR members.
+The HLR itself gave the process political visibility and authority, while a “Sherpa” group prepared input for the HLR members.